moodboom/git-semver/README.md

 * git-sync                   [--major|--minor|--patch] [msg msg...] > best-practice-merge-and-tag any repo in one step with this flow: stash, pull, pop, stamp, commit, tag, push
-* git-sync-notag             > a git-sync version to commit code without a tag; bad form perhaps, but up to you
+* git-sync-notag             a git-sync version to commit code without a tag; bad form perhaps, but up to you
+* get-npm-adjusted-version   this ensures stamped version is bumped beyond version in package.json

 * git-log                    [--branch|-b name] [count] > an opinionated pretty colored git log, clipped to ~110 chars
 * git-branchlog              [--branch|-b name OR -all|-a] [--with-commits|-c] > an opinionated branch summary log